The EDD’s Response to Fraud

 - Works closely with the U.S. Department of Justice and U.S. Department of Labor to identify and coordinate potential criminal investigations in California.

 We have created investigative guides for law enforcement and offer technical assistance to our partners working these cases.
 We have set up regional contacts for each division of the State and work with agencies that need assistance with unemployment fraud cases.
+We have also set up a system where out-of-state state and local law enforcement agencies can obtain information from EDD to investigate and prosecute UI fraud in their jurisdiction.

 New Technology and Tools